 The prepared meals are provided to those who are unable to cook for themselves and their families because they are too unwell to do so.
 It is testament to the great advances in HIV medication that by far the majority of people living with HIV today are not often faced with acute ill health.
 We receive a small number of referrals each month for people who are very unwell.
 We need to respond to these needs to the best of our ability and with the aim of achieving maximum nutritional benefit that will make a real difference to their recovery and regaining of independence.

 Taking this in to account as part of a detailed strategic review of all our work the Board of Trustees has concluded that The Food Chain can provide greater benefit to this group of service users by providing meals on seven days of the week rather than just one.
 During 2013 we looked in to the feasibility of doing this in the same way as we do on Sundays but found that this would not be feasible.

 For the majority of people referred to The Food Chain their needs relate as much to economic reasons, social isolation and lack of knowledge and skills to prepare nutritious meals than to specific health reasons.
 The Food Chain will continue to provide the dietetic advice, grocery hampers, Eating Positively cookery and nutrition classes and the Eating Together communal lunch for those who need our short term support at times of particular need or crisis.

 We hope that our current Sunday volunteers may be interested in providing the proposed week-end Eating Together communal lunch service as an alternative way of volunteering.
-We will need a little time to plan and develop this new week-end service and to train volunteers in the new roles so this will not begin immediately.
-Many of the roles will be similar to now but with the important added aspect to the service of meeting service users in person and spending time with them over a shared meal.
+We need a little time to plan and develop this new week-end service and to train volunteers in the new roles.
+Many of the roles are similar to the meal service roles but with the important added aspect to the service of meeting service users in person and spending time with them over a shared meal.